The Ideal Soil

 So just what is the ideal soil?
 For most of the plants we sell at Great Garden Plants, you want a well-drained, loamy, nutrient rich soil with 5 percent organic matter and a pH between 6.0 and 7.2.

-In established gardens remember to add organic matter every time you add a new plant.
+In established gardens, remember to add organic matter every time you add a new plant.
 It's also a good policy to add a 2 or 3 inch layer of organic matter on top of the soil in the fall.
-As the organic matter breaks down, it will improve soil structure and feed plants.
+As the organic matter breaks down, it will improve soil structure, help maintain a PH balance, and feed plants.